ajponte/ajponte/README.md

 ---

 _This README was generated from my professional resume.
-For more details or to connect, reach out on [LinkedIn](https://www.linkedin.com/in/alan-jason-ponte/) or [GitHub](https://github.com/ajponte)._
+For more details or to connect, reach out on [LinkedIn](https://www.linkedin.com/in/alan-jason-ponte/)